min2ha/ukwa-site/content/target/51972/index.en.md

   "start_date": "2017-04-12T09:00:00Z"
 }

-# Institute of English Studies: School of Advanced Studies, University of London

 The old (archived) website for the Institute of English Studies at the School of Advanced Study, the national hub for the humanities in the UK.